 One of the hottest offers to promote with Zeropark during the World Cup was “Caliente Sport.”
 Caliente is a Mexican sports betting and casino gambling site, where soccer fans could follow the games’ results, watch live streams and place their bets.

 This is a great example of an offer that simply makes perfect sense during the World Cup.
 Sports betting offers were pretty much a safe bet during this event which was demonstrated by high engagement no matter what their traffic source was.

-Of course, the FIFA World Cup is a recurring event that happens only every four years, but there are plenty of opportunities to give sports betting vertical a try.
-UEFA Euro, the Champions League final, or the Super Bowl can make you just as rich.
+Of course, the FIFA World Cup is a recurring event that happens only every four years, but there are plenty of opportunities to give the sports betting vertical a try.
+UEFA Euro, the Champions League final or the Super Bowl can make you just as rich.